CHildreth297/RestaurantKeeper/README.md

 # RememberYourFood

 ## Description
-Our restaurant tracker is a diary that keeps track of the restaurants you’ve eaten.
-Each entry records the title, location, date of eating there, rating, comments and photos of the food you ordered.
-Each entry can be placed into a collection, organized by trips, cities, or whatever else you want.
-With this app, you can remember your favorite places or least places to eat from in an organized space.
+Our restaurant tracker is a diary that keeps track of the restaurants you’ve eaten at, allowing you to record the title, location, date, rating, comments, and photos of the food you ordered.
+Entries can be organized into collections based on trips, cities, or any other category you choose, helping you remember your favorite spots or places to avoid.
+Data persists even if the app is closed and reopened, ensuring your entries and collections remain saved, though photos may have some limitations (see the "Other comments" section about this).
+You can manually enter a location or allow the app to retrieve it automatically with your permission.

 ## Figma